 The currency strength indicator is updated in instantaneously, and it can tell the strength of currency as well as when it evolves.
 The indicator provides a good clue into understanding what currency pair(s) to avoid or trade.

 Simply put, making use of the indicator, a trader can quickly identify trending pairs to trade instead of getting caught up with pairs that are moving (trading) sideways.
+TIP: Pleas read our fractal indicator mt4 article and see how this can be used together with the currency strenght indicator.

 How does the indicator compare against Technical indicators?